htemiz/hotel-bathroom-classification/README.md

 ### Evaluation

+The following metrics were used for the evaluation of the classification performance:

 **True Positive (TP):** Values that are actually positive and predicted positive.

 **False Positive (FP):** Values that are actually negative but predicted to be positive.